Over 50 life insurance: premiums and paying out

 The cover amount is how much we’ll pay out when you die.
 Whatever cover amount you choose, we’ll use that to work out how much you pay in premiums each month.

-Or you can tackle it the other way round and decide how much you’d like to pay each month.
+Or you can approach it the other way and decide how much you’d like to pay each month.
 With us, it can be from as little as £5.
 Based on that, we’ll work out how much your cover amount is.

-No matter how much your monthly premium is, it will never change during your premium term.
+No matter how much your monthly premium is, it’ll never change during your premium term.

 Depending on how long you live, you could end up paying more in total premiums than the cover amount.
 Plus, our over 50 life insurance policies have no cash-in value at any time.